makerdao/community/governance/polls/templates/Generic/$GenericApprovalWithMajority - $date_MONTH_DD,_YYYY.md

 * It is expected that this Executive Vote will take place within 30 days of this poll passing, absent external factors.
 * If the Executive Vote passes, then these changes will become active in the Maker Protocol after the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay) has expired.

-**If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**
+**If the condition above is not met, then no further action will be taken at this time.**

 ---